 I’ve noticed the topic of pair programming can be polarizing.
 Some developers swear by it, while others don’t see the value and feel strongly that they can produce better results alone.
 Wherever you fall on this spectrum, I’m here to convince you that pair programming can serve a purpose in your organization and share how we get the most value out of it at Handshake.

-For those who may not be in the know, pair programming (AKA “pairing”) is simply two developers working together on one computer.
+For those who may not be familiar, pair programming (AKA “pairing”) is simply two developers working together on one computer.
 There are a number of different ways to achieve this setup, but we typically use Slack (previously Screenhero) to give each person in the pair access to their own keyboard and mouse for the same machine.

 The benefits of pair programming have been documented pretty thoroughly.
-There is even some great research on the costs and benefits, so I won’t go into every detail of where you can get value out of it, but I do want to highlight a few key benefits that have made it an increasingly important part of how we work.
+There is even some great research on the costs and benefits, so I won’t go into every detail about where you can get value out of the process.
+However, I do want to highlight a few key benefits that have made it an increasingly important part of how we work at Handshake.

 Some companies have found success having their engineers pair full-time.
 This seems to work well if there is a lot of overlap in the responsibilities for both people in the pair, but it doesn’t seem to leave much space for keeping up with anything outside of feature work.